tangentsoft/libtabula/README-Visual-C++.txt

     in a text editor to see how it works.)

-Using Libtabula++ in Your Own Projects
+Using Libtabula in Your Own Projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     This is covered in the user manual, chapter 9.

 Working With Bakefile
 ~~~~~~~~~~~~~~~~~~~~~
-    Libtabula++'s top-level Visual Studio project files aren't maintained directly.
-Instead, we use a tool called Bakefile (http://bakefile.org/) to generate them from mysql++.bkl.
-Since there are so many project files in Libtabula++, it's often simpler to edit this source file and "re-bake" the project files from it than to make your changes in Visual Studio.
+    Libtabula's top-level Visual Studio project files aren't maintained directly.
+Instead, we use a tool called Bakefile (http://bakefile.org/) to generate them from libtabula.bkl.
+Since there are so many project files in libtabula, it's often simpler to edit this source file and "re-bake" the project files from it than to make your changes in Visual Studio.

     To do this, download the native Windows version of Bakefile from the web site given above.
 Install it, and then put the installation directory in your Windows PATH.
-Then, open up a command window, cd into the Libtabula++ directory, and type "rebake".
-This will run rebake.bat, which rebuilds the Visual Studio project files from mysql++.bkl.
+Then, open up a command window, cd into the libtabula directory, and type "rebake".
+This will run rebake.bat, which rebuilds the Visual Studio project files from libtabula.bkl.

     There's more information about using Bakefile in HACKERS.txt.